MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-development-overview.md

 ## Streaming your app to a headset via the Holographic Remoting Player

 Streaming your app from your desktop to the Holographic Remoting Player app on a HoloLens headset has two main advantages:
-* Speed up development- there's no need to repackage and upload your app each time you make a change
+* Speeds up development, so there's no need to repackage and upload your app each time you make a change
-* Leverage the power of your desktop- render as many polygons as your desktop GPU allows, without being limited by the compute available on the headset
+* Leverages the power of your desktop, so you can render as many polygons as your desktop GPU allows, without being limited by the computer available on the headset

 To get started with streaming, check out the [HoloLens 2 Streaming Quick Start](https://docs.unrealengine.com/en-US/Platforms/AR/HoloLens2/QuickStartStreaming/index.html).